Paeligni

 The Paeligni or Peligni were an Italic tribe who lived in the Valle Peligna, in what is now Abruzzo, central Italy.

 History

 The Paeligni are first mentioned as a member of a confederacy that included the Marsi, Marrucini, and Vestini, with which the Romans came into conflict in the Second Samnite War, 325 BC.
-Like other Oscan-Umbrian populations, they were governed by supreme magistrates known as meddixes.
+Like other Oscan-Umbrian populations, they were governed by supreme magistrates known as meddices (singular meddix).
 Their religion included deities, such as the Dioscuri, Cerfum (a water god), and Anaceta (the Roman Angitia), a goddess associated with snakes.